jordanmontt/PharoVeritasBenchSuite/README.md

 In the file `scripts/installPharoImages.sh` you also have examples of how to do it.
 In the Section Available Benchmarks it will be explained.

+There are also examples of [ReBench](github.com/smarr/ReBench) file to use rebench to run your benchs.

 ## How to use

 You just need to call the method `run`.
 For example `VeritasRewriterTransformer new run`.